-- I. Genetics and hatchery
+- 1. Genetics and hatchery

 - 2. Smolt and post smolt production

 - 3. Grow-out phase

 - 4. Harvest

 - 5. Primary and secondary processing

-Salmon, and particularly farmed Atlantic salmon, has been one of the major contributors to growth in the global trade of fisheries and aquaculture products in recent decades.
+Investing in sustainable aquaculture for a resilient food system Salmon, and particularly farmed Atlantic salmon, has been one of the major contributors to growth in the global trade of fisheries and aquaculture products in recent decades.
 As a versatile and high-value species suitable for large-scale aquaculture, salmon occupies a strong competitive position in the world market.